 The applicable provisions of this Agreement shall continue in effect after expiration, cancellation, or termination hereof to the extent necessary to provide for final billings, billing adjustments, and the determination and enforcement of liability and indemnification obligations arising from acts or events that occurred while this Agreement was in effect.

+[ADS REMOVED RTO LANGUAGE]

 ARTICLE 3.
 GENERATION INTERCONNECTION SERVICE